-12. Assignment; Transfers.
+10. Assignment; Transfers.

-12.1 Acquiring for Own Account.
+10.1 Acquiring for Own Account.
 The Participating Entity represents and agrees that it is acquiring the Participation for its own account for investment purposes, with no present intention of distributing or reselling all or any part thereof.
-The Participating Entity will not sell, assign, transfer, mortgage, pledge or otherwise dispose of any or all of its interest in the Loan, the collateral or the Loan Documents, any of the Loan Documents or this Participation Agreement, without the prior written consent of the Originating Entity, ich consent shall not be unreasonably withheld.
-Notwithstanding anything contained herein, no sale, assignment, transfer, mortgage, pledge or other disposal will be made by the Participating Entity of its interest in the Loan or the Loan Documents that would violate the terms of any such documents, statutes of the State of Michigan or the United States government, or any rules, regulations or interpretations thereunder.
+The Participating Entity will not sell, assign, transfer, mortgage, pledge or otherwise dispose of any or all of its interest in a PSA, the collateral for the PSA, if any, the PSA or this Participation Agreement, without the prior written consent of the Transfac, which consent shall not be unreasonably withheld.
+Notwithstanding anything contained herein, no sale, assignment, transfer, mortgage, pledge or other disposal will be made by the Participating Entity of its interest in the PSA that would violate the terms of any such documents, statutes of the State of Utahor the United States government, or any rules, regulations or interpretations thereunder.

-12.2 Permitted Sales.
+10.2 Permitted Sales.
 Either party has the right at any time and from time to time to sell all or any portion of its respective Participation to any parent, subsidiary or affiliate of such party ("Permitted Transferee").

-12.3 Transfers.
-The Originating Entity may transfer its right to service and manage the Loan to a Permitted Transferee, or to any third party the deposits of which are insured by an agency of the United States of America.
-If the Originating Entity does so, then within thirty (30) days of the transfer, it will notify the Purchaser of the name, address and telephone number of the new servicer, the name of the person at the new servicer to contact about the Loan, and the date on which the transfer was effective.
-The new servicer will automatically succeed to all of the Originating Entity's rights and responsibilities under this Agreement with respect to servicing and managing the Loan.
-The Originating Entity will have no responsibility or liability for the acts or failures to act of the new servicer from the effective date of the transfer.
+10.3 Transfers.
+Transfac may transfer its right to service and manage the PSA to a Permitted Transferee, or to any third party the deposits of which are insured by an agency of the United States of America.
+If Transfac does so, then within thirty (30) days of the transfer, it will notify The Participating Entity of the name, address and telephone number of the new servicer, the name of the person at the new servicer to contact about the Loan, and the date on which the transfer was effective.
+The new servicer will automatically succeed to all of Transfac's rights and responsibilities under this Agreement with respect to servicing and managing a PSA.
+Transfac will have no responsibility or liability for the acts or failures to act of the new servicer from the effective date of the transfer.

-13. Additional Participating Entities; Termination.
-At its sole and exclusive option, from time to time and at any time, the Originating Entity shall be entitled to: (i) sell or grant additional participations in the Loan upon terms similar to this Participation Agreement or otherwise; or (ii) pay to the Participating Entity all principal and interest then owing to the Participating Entity hereunder in respect of its Participation, thereby terminating this Participation Agreement.
-In no event, however, will the Originating Entity have to repurchase the Participation of the Participating Entity.
-Such repurchase is at the sole and exclusive option of Originating Entity.